bbauska/LFS173x/README.md

 contribution to the AnonCreds community to develop an open-source implementation of this scheme.

-## Ledger-Agnostic and W3C Format AnonCreds {#ledger-agnostic-and-w3c-format-anoncreds .unnumbered}
+## Ledger-Agnostic and W3C Format AnonCreds

 As of this writing (January 2023), one of the biggest initiatives in the Aries community is the definition and implementation of ledger-agnostic